kailash-manasarovar/statement/docs/timeline/2023/december.md

 [![Daughters](../../content/tweets/december-2023/daughters.png)](https://x.com/Matthew49200183/status/1721129961904377859)

 - The interaction between us goes on till the end of December.
-- The communication makes it much clearer to me about who he is, or who the person running the account wants me to think he is.
+- All our communication makes it clearer to me about who this person is, or who the person running the account wants me to think it is rather.
-- I'm so high and euphoric over this period, I start to believe I have a boyfriend.
-There is absolutely zero reason for me to think that.
+- I'm so high and euphoric over this period, I start to believe I have a boyfriend and that my boyfriend is the trumpet teacher.
+- There is absolutely zero reason for me to think that.
-- I now believe Hazel Smith was managing this account, and at the same time coordinating stalking activities between conservatory staff and students, probably with the help of Domingo Cano Lopez and others, Paqui Fornet most likely is involved.
+- I now believe Hazel Smith was managing this account, and at the same time coordinating stalking activities between conservatory staff and students, probably with the help of Domingo Cano Lopez and others.
+- Paqui Fornet most likely is heavily involved too.

 ### Avila